 The HCEO are very experienced and well qualified bailiffs who are authorised by the Lord Chancellor to execute judgments and transfer cases up to the High Court.
 There are about 42 HCEO in England & Wales currently.
 They sit between members of the public and the bailiffs that they employ or contract to, and ensure the conduct of the file through to enforcement or other conclusion.

-Enforcement Bailiffs are affiliated with the HCEO Frank Whitworth who operates nationally from his office in Huddersfield.
+Quality Bailiffs is affiliated with the HCEO Frank Whitworth who operates nationally from his office in Huddersfield.

 Once your case has been transferred up, a Writ of Control is issued to an Authorised Enforcement Agent for collection.